BirenderPanwar/tsai_eva4p2/session2/README.md

 ## Exploratory Data Analysis and Data Handling

-For Detailed work on EDA refer notebook eda_find_duplicates.ipynb[(Link)](eda_find_duplicates.ipynb)
+For Detailed work on EDA refer notebook eda_find_duplicates.ipynb[(Link)](eda_find_duplicates.ipynb) This notebook captured duplication and errornous information against each images file. and these information is finally dumped into eda_duplicate_list.csv[(Link)](eda_duplicate_list.csv)

 The existing dataset comes with various challenges:
 1. Dataset contains few Non-Media files(.txt, .ipynb) and few erronous file of type .GIF, .JFIF and .svg